jlizen/graceful-shutdown-with-aws-lambda/rust-demo/README.md

 # rust graceful shutdown demo

+## Generating graceful shutdown signals

+In order for Lambda to support graceful shutdown, at least one extension must be registered for your function.
+This folder contains two examples demonstrating this.
+One uses an external extension, and one uses an internal extension.

+For more information on the difference between the two, see [these Lambda Extensions API docs](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html).

+### External extension

+An external extension runs as a separate process alongside your function's process.
+This can be easier to reason about and keep your code simpler, though it might add additional overhead if you don't actually need an external extension.

-This folder contains a simple rust function with [CloudWatch Lambda Insight](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-insights.html) enabled.
-CloudWatch Lambda Insight is monitoring and troubleshooting solution for serverless application.
+The external extension example assumes that the [CloudWatch Lambda Insight](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-insights.html) is enabled.
+CloudWatch Lambda Insight is a monitoring and troubleshooting solution for serverless application.
 Its agent is an external extension.
 Any external extension will work.
-We use Lambda Insight extension simply because it is readily available.
+We use Lambda Insight extension simply because it is readily available and useful.
+Note that this may incurs additional billing fees.

 *It is recommended to use the latest [Lambda Insights extension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-extension-versions.html)*
 ```yaml